tomarraj008/NeurIPS2018Notes/README.md

 *Tue Dec 4th 03:50 — 04:05 PM @ Room 220 E*

-One of the Best Papers!
+One of the Best Papers

 - Intimate connection between neural networks and ordinary differential equations.
     - A modification of ResNet leads to an ODE operation!
     - **ODENet**: improvement over the modification coming from an efficient ODE solver.
 - A drop-in replacement for ResNets
     - Achieves the same performance as ResNets
-- Don’t have a fixed number of layers: the depth is automatically set by the ODE solver!
+- Don’t have a fixed number of layers: the depth is automatically set by the ODE solver.
     - 2-4x depth from ResNet
     - Downside: we can’t control the time cost during training.
 (Can control in test time, though)
 - Explicit error control based on the ODE solver’s tolerance.
 - Can extend to continuous-time models.
-    - Much improved performance on synthetic data than RNNs!
+    - Much improved performance on synthetic data than RNNs.
 - Best application: density estimation.
     - Instantaneous change of variables: requires trace instead of determinant
     - Leads to: **continuous normalizing flows**
-    - Allows continuous transformation of a Gaussian into the desired density (e.g. images)!
+    - Allows continuous transformation of a Gaussian into the desired density (e.g. images).

 ## Bias and Generalization in Deep Generative Models: An Empirical Study